werhereitacademy/Cloud_Module_Week_12/README.md

   * Problems you encountered and their solutions
 * Submit your LinkedIn post in the specified format by the specified date.

+### 8-Clean Up Resources:
+* After completing the assignment, delete the resources you created (virtual machine, resource group, storage account, etc.) to avoid Azure costs.

+### 9-Additional Notes:
+* This assignment is a basic introduction to creating and managing virtual machines, and using Azure File Share on the Azure platform.
+* Students can use Azure documentation and other resources during the assignment.
+* Students can share any problems they encounter during the assignment with the teaching staff.
+* This updated assignment text includes the necessary details for students to complete the Azure VM and Azure File Share assignment, and to share it via GitHub and LinkedIn.
+* This text can be modified according to the learning levels of the students and the purpose of the assignment.